7 Best Strength Training Exercises

 two women performing a front squat as example of weight training for women

-How To Do A Front Squat and Overhead Shoulder Press
+How to Do a Front Squat and Overhead Shoulder Press

 Modification: Hold one dumbbell horizontally at your chest, or perform the movement as a bodyweight exercise.

-Targets: Upper arm (biceps), quads, hamstrings, glutes and core.
+Targets: Biceps, quads, hamstrings, glutes and core.

 two women performing reverse lunge with a bicep curl as example of strength training exercises

-How To Do An Alternating Reverse Lunge and Bicep Curl
+How to Do an Alternating Reverse Lunge and Bicep Curl

 2. Step your right leg back into a reverse lunge, dropping your right knee down towards the ground as you lower your hips until both knees reach a 90-degree angle, front thigh is parallel to the floor.
-Lower slowly and with control.

-Targets: Hamstrings, glutes, core and shoulder muscles.
+Targets: Hamstrings, glutes, upper back, shoulders and core.

 two women performing a deadlift and upright row exercise

-How To Do A Deadlift and Upright Row
+How to Do a Deadlift and Upright Row

-Lateral Lunge and Single Arm Back Row
+4. Lateral Lunge and Single-Arm Back Row

 two women performing a lateral lunge and dumbbell back row as example of strength training exercise

-How To Do A Lateral Lunge and Single Arm Back Row
+How to Do a Lateral Lunge and Single-Arm Back Row

 2. Step your right leg out to the side as you push your hips back, bending your right knee while leaving your left leg straight.
-Think of performing a single leg squat with your right leg while your left leg remains straight.
+Think of performing a single-leg squat with your right leg while your left leg remains straight.
 Knees and toes are pointing forward.

-Push Up and Side Plank Hold
+5. Push-Up and Side Plank Hold

 Targets: Chest, shoulders, triceps, back, abs and core muscles.